nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `list-client` command.
 There should be multiple clients in the list.

    1. Test case: `delete-client 1`<br>
       Expected: First client is deleted from the client list.
 Details of the deleted client shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete-client 0`<br>
       Expected: No client is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete-client`, `delete-client x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.